 During the initial setup, users specify whether they will use NOA with a cane, a guide dog, or no mobility aid.
 This enables the system to differentiate between the mobility aid and obstacles, thus preventing unnecessary alerts while users are on the move.
-Moreover, NOA's features work slightly differently based on which tool is used.
-Guide dog owners can use the object finding feature to find grass patches for their dog, and, if their dog stops unexpectedly, the short description feature will also attempt to explain the reason.
-Moreover, users can easily change the obstacle detection range (full body, upper body, head level) based on their preferences.
-This is helpful for many users, as they may not want to get warnings for obstacles that their dog or cane already detect.
+Moreover, NOA's features work slightly differently based on which tool users use.
+For obstacle detection, guide dog owners will not be warned by ground-level obstacles as their companion will already play that role.
+Moreover, they can use the object finding feature to find grass patches for their dog, and, if their dog stops unexpectedly, the short description feature will also attempt to explain the reason.